NCAR/HPCFL_CloudBursting/README.md

 NodeName=<name glob> Weight=<uint> Feature=cloud State=Cloud
 PrivateData=cloud # technically optional, but required to make sinfo etc. output usefull
 ```

+### terraform
+- need it, can't remember if there was any weird setup
+- (TODO add link to website)

 ### salt
 - Used for provisioning instances